-Comment Issue No. 6: Require Action To Reduce Adhesion Characteristics
+Comment Issue No. 8: Require Action To Reduce Adhesion Characteristics

 What is the Commenter's Concern?
-One commenter requests that the FAA mandate actions to minimize or reduce the ice adhesion characteristics of boot material.
-The commenter states that one reason flightcrews see large amounts of residual ice is because residual ice sticks to the boot surface as the boot ages.
+In response to previous NPRM's on this subject, a commenter has requested that the FAA mandate actions to minimize or reduce the ice adhesion characteristics of boot material.
+The commenter stated that one reason flightcrews see large amounts of residual ice is because residual ice sticks to the boot surface as the boot ages.
 This may increase if the adhesion qualities of the boot material are not maintained.
-The commenter suggests the use of certain compounds, such as ICEXTM(an ice-phobic chemical spray), to reduce ice adhesion.
+The commenter suggested the use of certain compounds, such as ICEXTM (an ice-phobic chemical spray), to reduce ice adhesion.

-What is the FAA's Response to the Concern?: We concur that materials such as ICEXTM could reduce ice adhesion.
+What is the FAA's Response to the Concern?
+We concur that materials such as ICEXTM could reduce ice adhesion.
 However, factors such as normal wear and tear, patching, and oxidation of boot material, prevent us from establishing an effective level of application or adequate intervals of application.
-We will include a NOTE in the AD to recommend regular treatment of deicing boots with use of approved ice release agents.
+We included a Note in previous AD's to recommend regular treatment of deicing boots with use of approved ice release agents.
 This is in addition to the required actions.

-Is it Necessary to Change the AD?: No. However, as discussed above, the FAA is including a NOTE in the AD to recommend regular treatment of deicing boots with use of approved ice release agents.
+Is it Necessary to Change the AD?
+No. However, as discussed above, the FAA included a Note in previous AD's to recommend regular treatment of deicing boots with use of approved ice release agents.
+We are including this Note in this AD also.